The Name of the Rose: Title

 The title may also be an allusion to the nominalist position in the problem of universals, taken by William of Ockham.
-According to nominalism, universals are bare names: there is not a universal rose, only the name rose.
+According to nominalism, universals are bare names: for example, there is not a universal rose, only a bunch of particular flowers that we artificially singled out by naming them "roses".

 A further possible inspiration for the title may be a poem by the Mexican poet and mystic Sor Juana Inés de la Cruz (1651–1695):